bertbesser/dvc-deps-management/blog-article.md

 ![pipeline](images/logo-owl-readme.png)

-After a quick recap of the original walkthrough, in the first part of this article we setup a playground project, which you can use to try out DVC hands-on in the second part.
+After a quick recap of the original walkthrough, in the first part of this article we created an example project, which you can use as a DVC-dependendy hands-on in the second part.
+(Note that, for those of you in a hurry, part one can be skipped.
+A publicly accessible example project is provided, such that you can step right into the hands-on fun in part two.)

 ## Recap of the original walkthrough
 In [A walkthrough of DVC](https://blog.codecentric.de/en/2019/03/walkthrough-dvc/) we trained a model to classify hand-written numbers.